 What is this all about?

-It’s very normal for businesses to explore intriguing new tools and technologies that might land new opportunities, this might position businesses better in the wild and competitive landscape of the market, but nonetheless, I find it superficially absurd that many media sources label both artificial intelligence and automation as the unscathed villain that we all have to really beware of, as a technical professional with profound humane-value mentality toward humanity, I can attest that this is simply not true.
+It’s very normal for businesses to explore intriguing new tools and technologies that might land new opportunities.
+This might position businesses better in the wild and competitive landscape of the market.
+However, I find it superficially absurd that many media sources label both artificial intelligence and automation as the unscathed villain that we all have to really beware of.
+As a technical professional with profound humane-value mentality toward humanity, I can attest that this is simply not true.

-There is two sides to the argument, at its most basic forms, employers versus employees, let’s explore both of these camps and see what this is all about.
+There is two sides to the argument, in its most basic forms, employers versus employees.
+Let’s explore both of these camps and see what this is all about.

 Camps on the horizon

 Here are the two camps in their summarized form:

 “Employers and businesses believe that automation is their savior, it’s efficient, fast, consistent and most importantly, cheap.
 Can you blame them?
 In the end of the day, they’re not running a charity house.”